Open up your postage possibilities with this review of the best postage meters for small businesses

 Best Premium Postage Meter

-The IN-360 might be one of Neopost’s smaller machines, but it still punches well above its weight in terms of productivity.
+The IN-360 might be one of the smaller machines that Quadient (formerly Neopost) offers, but it still punches well above its weight in terms of productivity.
 Processing 45 LPM, this model can track spending for up to 300 departments.
 You can also choose from four different scales, ranging from 5lb to 70lb.

 With the IN-360, you can also personalize your post with images and logos from a library of over 100 stock images.
 You can also add a message using NeoSlogan, giving your mail a personal and professional look that’ll impress your clients.

 - Too large for most home offices